re-thought/gostack-nodeJS-trainning/README.md

 # gostack-nodeJS-trainning
-Things from the Rocketseat Bootcamp - level 1
+API from the Rocketseat Bootcamp - level 1